kaizhangpnl/e3sm_erf_aerosol/E3SMv3.md

-## Simulation configuration for E3SMv3
+## Simulation Configuration for E3SMv3

-The following setup works for E3SMv3, with the updated MAM5 aerosol module.
+The following setup is intended for E3SMv3 simulations using the updated MAM5 aerosol module.

-The namelist control needs to be added to user_nl_eam.

-### A double call to radiation
+Add the relevant namelist settings to `user_nl_eam`.
+The present-day (PD) and preindustrial (PI) emission configurations are alternatives for separate simulations.

+### Second Radiation Call for Aerosol-Forcing Decomposition

+The `rad_diag_1` setting below activates a second radiation call without aerosols.
+This configuration is useful for diagnosing and decomposing aerosol radiative forcing.

 ```
  !!..................................................................